awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `deleteFacet(input:completion:)`

-Deletes a given Facet.
-All attributes and Rules that are associated with the facet will be deleted.
+Deletes a given \[Facet\].
+All attributes and \[Rule\]s that are associated with the facet will be deleted.
 Only development schema facets are allowed deletion.

 ``` swift
 public func deleteFacet(input: DeleteFacetInput, completion: @escaping (ClientRuntime.SdkResult<DeleteFacetOutputResponse, DeleteFacetOutputError>) -> Void)